William CraigCEO & Co-Founder

 Conferences and Workshops

-A conference is a time-honored tradition for many designers and developers in which a bunch of caffeine-intoxicated geeks gets together to learn from industry experts and each other.
 While these events can be particularly expensive, they usually cover a wide range of subjects and can allow you the time to speak to people you respect, make a few friends and, in some cases, get some extra business.
 If you’re socially inclined, it can turn into a great few days of learning, sharing and socializing.
+Conference Resources:

 Networking and Mentoring